bushesOfLove/accordion/Journal/Journal.md

 I tried R-SWAP (rapidly swapping images using JS), SVG, GIF, but I eventually landed on Sprite.

 Not to brag, but after so many research and experiments, I'm a bit of a sprite expert myself now.
 I'm gonna add that to my LinkedIn page.

+***Day 10***

+500px for the thing is good.

+***Day 255***

+Whoopsies.

+Shit theres gaps in audio, fuck!

+unsolvable because of compression shit mp3 shit thing.

+So it has to be long enough, shit fuck!

+Oh wait it could not be a bug, but a feature!

+TO DO:
+Find which chords I want to add

+Adapt JS so that it fits with database settings
+Add audio

+***DAY 1687***

+I'm finished